-Some of the things the respondents listed as poor management problems included bullying, micromanagement, lack of people management skills, failing to offer recognition and feedback and failing to communicate effectively.
+The respondents listed as poor management problems including: bullying, micromanagement, lack of people management skills, failing to offer recognition and feedback and failing to communicate effectively.
 Some also said their manager had a complete disregard or lack of awareness of issues surrounding mental health in the workplace.

-If the survey results are anything to go by, it suggests many managers in this country simply don't have the skills or aren't getting the training they need to take care of their staff effectively.
+If the survey results are anything to go by, many managers in this country don't have the skills or aren't getting the training they need to take care of their staff effectively.

 "While managers are commonly trained in company policy and may understand organisational processes and procedures like the back of their hand, most don't possess the people skills required to handle the human aspect of management and receive no training for this, which can have damaging and long-lasting repercussions when it comes to employee engagement, talent retention and wellbeing," explains MHR Service Development Director Julie Lock.

 Being a good people manager requires the right expertise.
 Not everyone is born with a natural people management skillset.
 The good news is you can find out how to understand, develop and motivate your team.
 You can learn how to recruit – and retain – the right staff and understand how to cope with challenging management situations.

 Here are a few ways to boost your people management skills right now:

 Taking the time to spot the strengths, abilities and talents of individual employees will be time well spent.